yarkoslav/puzzle/README.md

-# This repo has a solution of skyscrapers game
+# This repo has a solution of puzzle game